cburnette/boxr/README.md

 ```

 ### NOTE: Using HTTP mocking libraries for testing
 When using HTTP mocking libraries for testing, you may need to set Boxr::BOX_CLIENT to a fresh instance of HTTPClient in your test setup after loading the HTTP mocking library.
-For example, when using WebMock with RSpec you might could add the following to your RSpec configuration:
+For example, when using WebMock with RSpec you might add the following to your RSpec configuration:
 ``` ruby
 RSpec.configure do |config|
   config.before(:suite) do